 The ozone hole begins to grow in August and reaches its largest area in depth from the middle of September to early October.
 In the early years (before 1984) the hole was small because chlorine and bromine levels over Antarctica were low.
 Year-to-year variations in area and depth are caused by year-to-year variations in temperature.
 Colder conditions result in a larger area and lower ozone values in the center of the hole.

-The data from November 2004 on are from the OMI instrument (KNMI / NASA) onboard the Aura satellite.
-They are the OMTO3d that have beene processed in a manner similar to the TOMS data from earlier years.
+The data starting from November 2004 are from the OMI instrument (KNMI / NASA) onboard the Aura satellite.
+They are the OMTO3d that have been processed in a manner similar to the TOMS data from earlier years.

 The ozone minimum is determined only from data actually contained in the processed satellite data.
 To calculate the ozone hole area and mass deficit, we fill in missing areas (bad orbits and polar night) from an atmospheric model.
 MERRA is a NASA reanalysis for the satellite era using a major new version of the Goddard Earth Observing System Data Assimilation System Version 5 (GEOS-5).
 The Project focuses on historical analyses of the hydrological cycle on a broad range of weather and climate time scales and places the NASA EOS suite of observations in a climate context.
 Since these data are from a reanalysis, they are not up-to-date.
 So, we supplement with the GEOS-5 FP data that are also produced by the GEOS-5 model in near real time.